ForLoveOfCats/SkyOfSteel/FOSS.md

 technically not Copyleft).
 SkyOfSteel is monetarily free as well as user and developer respecting.
 Any previous version is accessible in source form and all new work is public even before being released.
-All code can be audited, whether it be SkyOfSteel's own code one of its many dependencies.
+All code can be audited, whether it be SkyOfSteel's own code or one of its many dependencies.
 The game can always be built and run independently of any specific storefront.
 If there is some deficiency which has been decided to be low priority, an external contributor can still fix